 Uses of ribbon, chicken wire, rebar, rope, and wooden barricades as fencing is prohibited.

-Fencing shall be maintained by the Contractor in an "as-installed" condition throughout the life of the project.
+Fencing shall be maintained by the Constructor in an "as-installed" condition throughout the life of the project.

-The Contractor may use used fencing provided it is in good condition and is satisfactory to the Owner.
+The Constructor may use used fencing provided it is in good condition and is satisfactory to the Owner.

 [Retain paragraph below for all projects NOT requiring fencing.]